VoronDesign/VoronUsers/printer_mods/richardjm/snap-latch-2020/README.md

 # Printable quick release latch for panels on 2020 extrusion

-*I wouldn't say no to a like an make on printables if you're that way inclined - https://www.printables.com/model/172368-voron-24-filament-latch-or-any-2020-extrusion*
+*I wouldn't say no to a like and a make on printables if you're that way inclined - https://www.printables.com/model/172368-voron-24-filament-latch-or-any-2020-extrusion*

 ## Intro